-- 4.3 Shared Family Engagement: This action was successfully and fully implemented.
+Action 4.3, Shared Family Engagement: This action was successfully and fully implemented.
 FCE contracted with IMPACTtruth, Roy Juarez to offer a 10-week Parent Seminar, which covered hot topics that families/children are currently facing.
 District English Learner Advisory Committee (DELAC) and District Parent Advisory Committee (DPAC) parents received capacity training on their roles and responsibilities for working with their school site SELPAC and School Site Council groups.
 Additionally they informed and provided input for LCAP, District Parent Involvement Policy, Master Plan for English Learners, and other district-wide initiatives and plans.
-All parents were invited to provide input on the LCAP, and other programs established as part of the 2023 State Budget through the Fall Community Survey, Thought Exchange Platform, focus groups, parent advisory groups, and other community surveys. - 4.4 SPED Family Capacity: OMSD SELPA successfully engaged parents through offering ongoing site-based support with understanding their child's IEP via the student's case manager, resulting in full implementation of this action.
+All parents were invited to provide input on the LCAP, and other programs established as part of the 2023 State Budget through the Fall Community Survey, Thought Exchange Platform, focus groups, parent advisory groups, and other community surveys.

+Action 4.4, SPED Family Capacity: OMSD SELPA successfully engaged parents through offering ongoing site-based support with understanding their child's IEP via the student's case manager, resulting in full implementation of this action.
 The OMSD SELPA also offered a workshop series to parents and community partners to assist parents in supporting their child at home and strengthening the home-school connection.
 Workshop topics included: Understanding the IEP Process, Behavior Matrix, Understanding the 13 Eligibilities, and the Special Education Continuum of Services.
 A 10-week intensive parent training course is offered to parents to focus on strengthening the parenting skills of parents with children who have challenging behaviors, children with specialized learning needs, students on the Autism spectrum, and students with social/emotional and executive functioning concerns.
 The Special Education Parent Advisory Council (SEPAC) received ongoing training to support their child's academic and social-emotional learning through offering specialized presentations on selected topics at the scheduled SEPAC meetings.
-Specialized resources were made available to families on the OMSD SELPA website, to offer additional evidence-based resources to support academic and social-emotional learning. - 4.5 and 4.6 EL Family Capacity and MTSS Family & Community Engagement: Family and Community Engagement and English Learner TOAs offered a variety of workshops to support English Learner families such as Literacy in the Home, English Learner Programs, reclassification, and ELPAC Assessment, attributing to the success and full implementation of this action.
+Specialized resources were made available to families on the OMSD SELPA website, to offer additional evidence-based resources to support academic and social-emotional learning.

+Action 4.5 and 4.6, EL Family Capacity and MTSS Family & Community Engagement: Family and Community Engagement and English Learner TOAs offered a variety of workshops to support English Learner families such as Literacy in the Home, English Learner Programs, reclassification, and ELPAC Assessment, attributing to the success and full implementation of this action.
 Additionally, FCE collaborated with Health & Wellness and Promise Scholars to ensure presentations and workshops were aligned with the work at school sites and classrooms.
-FCE TOAs offered and taught the Love & Logic curriculum, Social Media Awareness and Self Efficacy and a presentation on Bullying. - 4.8 Multilingual Communication: Three general education translators successfully provided translation and interpretation services to English Learner families at the school sites, Parent Education Center and district level throughout the year, including evenings, and Saturday, resulting in full implementation of this action.
+FCE TOAs offered and taught the Love & Logic curriculum, Social Media Awareness and Self Efficacy and a presentation on Bullying.